 return to return a value from our function.
 Functions that return a value can be used everywhere we can use an expression.
 In the above example, we can assign the returned value to the variable

-We could have used the function in an if statement too, for example:
+We could have used the function in an if statement as well.
+For example:

 if add(1, 1) == 2: print("That's what you'd expect!")